ionos-cloud/ionosctl/docs/subcommands/Compute Engine/snapshot/update.md

       --disc-virtio-hot-unplug   This volume is capable of VirtIO drive hot unplug (no reboot required).
 E.g.: --disc-virtio-unplug=true, --disc-virtio-unplug=false
   -f, --force                    Force command to execute without user input -h, --help                     Print usage
-      --licence-type string      Licence Type of the Snapshot -n, --name string              Name of the Snapshot --nic-hot-plug             This volume is capable of NIC hot plug (no reboot required).
+      --licence-type string      Licence Type of the Snapshot.
+Can be one of: LINUX, RHEL, WINDOWS, WINDOWS2016, UNKNOWN, OTHER
+  -n, --name string              Name of the Snapshot
+      --nic-hot-plug             This volume is capable of NIC hot plug (no reboot required).
 E.g.: --nic-hot-plug=true, --nic-hot-plug=false
       --nic-hot-unplug           This volume is capable of NIC hot unplug (no reboot required).
 E.g.: --nic-hot-unplug=true, --nic-hot-unplug=false